-Whether you’ve been a nanny before or are looking into being a nanny, there are certain things you should know before making any decisions.
+Whether you’ve been a nanny before or you’re looking into being a nanny, there are certain things you should know before making any decisions.
 A question most nannies have is what to expect in terms of salary and how to determine what the salary should be for the job.

 Nanny salaries vary greatly depending on the following: